- OS: Windows 7, 8, & 10

 NOTE: The legacy Office add-ins - the Application Integrations - must be un-installed before ndOffice can be installed.
 Both programs cannot be installed together on the same machine, even if they are installed under different user profiles.

 We strongly recommend you have all available Windows Updates installed prior to installing ndOffice.
 Learn more at Updating ndOffice.

-The download link below includes both the .exe and .msi options.
+Linked below are both the .exe and .msi download options.
 Each are all-user installs and will install version 2.0.17.
 The .exe version is used when ndOffice is installed via auto-update, and is also a "bootstrapper" capable of also installing the required versions of VSTO and .NET., and will also uninstall any previous per-user installs of ndOffice 1.8+.

 Make sure you have the most up-to-date version of ndOffice available (previous versions are no longer supported):

 With ndOffice 1.8+ an integration with Adobe Reader and Adobe Acrobat is included.
 The add-in will be installed automatically if Adobe XI or Adobe DC is detected on the computer.
 The add-in is only supported in these versions.
 For users who have Adobe version X, the legacy Adobe Integration is available.

 The option to install the Adobe integration is currently only available when installing ndOffice via the All Users install package using the Advanced install options.

 NOTE: When installing the Adobe integration, you will be asked to uninstall the legacy Adobe integration (if you had it installed).

 This was released in version 1.9.2 which was a limited release, but is now available in the auto-updated version with minor improvements.
 Learn more about IP/Court Filing